Trust Account Rules and Regulations For Attorneys

 The trust account must be held in a financial institution authorized to do business in California.

-The account must be designated as a trust account and titled "Client Trust Account" or "Attorney Trust Account."
+The account must be designated as a trust account and titled "Client Trust Account" or "attorney client trust account."

 The account must be reconciled monthly, and the records must be maintained for at least five years.